jdickey/docker-ruby/README.md

 ### For Versions 0.15.0 and Later

 Starting from Version 0.15.0, the `capybara-webkit` Gem (and its supporting `json` Gem) **will no longer be part of this image**.
-It's given us and countless other teams ulcers for quite some time, and our upstream projects no longer use it (in favour of Capybara+Selenium presently, but [Rubium](https://github.com/vifreefly/rubium)) is firmly in the "assess" ring of our technology radar.)
+It's given us and countless other teams ulcers for quite some time, and our own downstream projects no longer use it (in favour of Capybara+Selenium presently, but [Rubium](https://github.com/vifreefly/rubium)) is firmly in the "assess" ring of our technology radar.)

 Does this mean that we'll stop building Qt-including images entirely?
 Very possibly at some point after 0.15.0, as the only major remaining Gem installed is `capybara`, which doesn't itself even _require_ Qt.
 Our feeling is that simplifying this image's build management by pushing installation of `capybara` and Qt to higher-level images that actually _use_ them would be a net positive for us.